bareos/bareos/docs/manuals/en/new_main_reference/source/DocumentationStyleGuide/Gotchas.rst

 Not shown text
 --------------

-When using :ref:`RestOverview:Directives`, they are prepanded by the comment directives: ''.. ''
+When using :ref:`DocumentationStyleGuide/RestOverview:Directives`, they are prepanded by the comment directives: ''.. ''

 For this reason, any mispelled directives will not be shown at all (and not even are warning is shown during sphinx-build).